KugelschreiberY/SmartFlowerPot/README.md

 #### Using the flower pot without the monitoring system

-You can also build the flower pot and use it without the monitoring system mentioned above e.g. if you are using a micro controller without a wifi module.
+You can also build the flower pot and use it without the monitoring system mentioned previously e.g. if you are using a micro controller without a wifi module.
 To do so, please comment out the wifi initialization and http-requests in the respective sketch that should be uploaded to your micro controller.

-(TODO offer a file without those connections).

-If you have any questions or suggestions for optimisation feel free to open an issue:
+If you have any questions or suggestions for optimisation feel free to open an issue or contact me via email.